 Ergojoystick makes joystick handles that are designed to reduce the strain on a driver, especially those with arthritis or those who fatigue easily.
 Their designs also look pretty cool!

 The Braze Hydra and Sentina are innovative products that can turn any wheelchair into a ‘smart’ wheelchair (cars have sensors, why can’t wheelchairs?!).
 These add-on devices are the first in the world that easily attach to any wheelchair and offer visual, audio, and vibrational feedback to wheelchair users regarding location and proximity of obstacles.
-They provide the freedom of improved maneuverability, increased spatial awareness, and increased safety (see testimonial video at https://youtu.be/j0EtXYNW–Q).
+They provide the freedom of improved maneuverability, increased spatial awareness, and increased safety.

 Izzy Wheels makes artistic spoke covers for manual wheelchairs that are designed by top artists.
 Their motto is if you can’t stand up, stand out and these spoke guards will definitely help your friend to stand out!
 There are many different designs, so you can find one that matches your friends style!Read More

 All strategies from this article are intended as ideas only, and should not replace the advice of a healthcare practitioner.
 If you are feel that some of these ideas could work for you, start a conversation with your therapist or doctor about ways you can reduce risk in driving!
-I would love to hear from you, about ways you have limited risks!
-Please comment below, or email me at email@example.com!
+I would love to hear from you, about ways you have limited risks, so please comment below or email us at firstname.lastname@example.org!

-- Have rules of the road or hallway
+1. Have Rules of the Road or Hallway

 In areas with many power wheelchair users, it is important that people’s actions are predictable to avoid collisions.
 Creating some rules of the hallways can ensure that safety is maintained.
 It could also be a great way to build community and trust between residents of a facility.
 If you are concerned about safety within your institution, consider gathering people to discuss some “traffic laws” that would make everyone living in the facility feel safer, including both wheelchair users and non-wheelchair users.
 This may include sectioning off the hallways into lanes, so people going one way stay on the right hand side and those going the opposite directions go on the left.
 Ensuring hallways are clear can also improve safety, as drivers will not be required to swerve or dodge to avoid collisions.